 Who Should Use This Wallet?

-Actually, it would be much easier and quicker to say who shouldn't use Trezor Model T because it is a real must for those who buy cryptocurrency and are planning to hold it.
+During the Trezor hardware wallet review, it would be much easier and quicker to say who shouldn't use this wallet because it is a real must for those who buy a cryptocurrency and are planning to hold it.

 It is also a real must for those who want to guarantee the safety of funds and the sound sleep of the entire menage.